jyanglab/jyanglab.github.io/_posts/2019-12-03-the-laws-of-herman.md

 ## The laws of Herman

-- 1. Your vacation begins after you defend your thesis.
+- 1.Your vacation begins after you defend your thesis.

 ### Science first

-- 2. In research, what matters is what is right, and not who is right.
+- 2.In research, what matters is what is right, and not who is right.
-- 3. In research and other matters, your adviser is always right, most of the time.
+- 3.In research and other matters, your adviser is always right, most of the time.
-- 4. Act as if your adviser is always right, almost all the time.
+- 4.Act as if your adviser is always right, almost all the time.
-- 5. If you think you are right and you are able to convince your adviser, your adviser will be very happy.
+- 5.If you think you are right and you are able to convince your adviser, your adviser will be very happy.
   - yes, __very happy__!

 ### Productivity